manzwebdesigns/wp-install/readme.md

 This version is for Windows.
 To prepare for using the script, you must modify the `ENV_ROOT` variable at the top of the script to match the http_root of your webserver.
 You must also install WP-CLI, which is most easily done by installing composer using this link: https://getcomposer.org/Composer-Setup.exe.
 Then use `composer global require wp-cli/wp-cli-bundle` to install WP-CLI.
+If you have an error about `mysql`, you will need to add the `xampp/mysql/bin` directory to your PATH variable.

 ## What this script does: